 pine is considered an important guardian of underlying heath communities at Mt.
 Desert Island; it is foundational as a necessary ecosystem component in a stressed environment.
-Due in part to increasing climate pressures, tree retreat at Mt.
-Desert, into ever more sparse conditions, reinforces their facilitator status (Connell and Slatyer 1977) as a maintainer of underlying flora through a sharing and distribution of ecoservices.
 The model we proposed is not built on a quantitative framework nor is it intended as a predictive model, per se, yet results attached to this model are useful in several ways.
 First, these metrics provide a context for describing recovery or persistence in mathematical relationships along an adaptivity curve.
 Second, our method operationalizes recovery and persistence mechanisms fit to an ecological framework (Brand and Jax 2007).
-Finally, our model Our observations of pitch pine dynamics and persistence response over the past decades must inform management decisions by National Park Service (Miller et al. 2014) charged with protection of pitch pine which anchors an environmentally sensitive barrens ecosystem featuring heath communities, similar in many respects to those located in nearly twenty other states to the southPitch Our findings may be used by other scientists (Fuller and Quine 2016) to better understand how pitch pine in other ecosystems, outside of the Northeast U.S., take advantage of elevation and topographic parameters to gain advantage over competitors.
-The present data yields a firmer purchase on current regeneration and expansion concepts—essential to an appreciation of influences on persistence in the absence of forest or prescribed fire.
+Finally, our model

+Colony management at Mt Desert and beyond

+Our pitch pine data are preliminary based on the need for future replication of trait studies; yet there is already sufficient information to inform National Park Service (Miller et al. 2014) management charged with protection of this species.
+The importance of this species cannot be overstated from an ecological (globally threatened) standpoint and a regional need to preserve a highly environmentally sensitive barrens and heathland ecosystem which anchors so many other plant, animal and insect species.
+Depending on similarities with other pitch pine ecosystems outside of the Northeast U.S. (Fuller and Quine 2016), our findings may provide further understanding to those studying fire history and topographic parameters which influence persistence in other refugia.

 CONCLUSION

 Here, we present an explanatory model of pitch pine post-fire recovery and persistence capacities to analyze population status as a function of fire and topography.
-We found elevation and topography signaled adaptivity effects (growth, expansion into greater stand density) which account for greater growth and stand density on more hospitable terrain, with little impact from fire history.
-This is undoubtedly due to the fact that fire return intervals are so infrequent as to reduce recovery features found elsewhere (e.g., where cone serotiny and epicormic sprouting still prevail).
-Flat and ledge pitch pine populations exhibited greater buoyancy than trees in more strenuous cliff situations.
-We also identified a selective preference for either growth at low elevations or stress tolerance at high elevations using multiple plant and ecosystem metrics.
-Our findings unravel part of the enigma about persistence in a post-fire milieu during a critical phase of the Anthropocene age (Crutzen and Stoermer 2000).
-At lower elevations, which represent the vast majority of pitch pine populations in the Northeast US, we predict newly pioneered locations reflect a continuation of persistence signaled by significant differences in density, slope and aspect.
-At a time when continued climate change may tip the scale away from survival, our findings encourage the use of data by forest managers to better understand the imposition of fire absence on flat and ledge communities and application to pitch pine colony management in districts along the Eastern seaboard where natural fire and prescribed fire do not play a role in the lives of pine barrens.
+We found topography, even more than fire history, is tied to pitch pine persistence as demonstrated in various metrics which lend themselves to a better understanding of biological stoichiometry (Van de Waal et al. 2018) at Mt.
+Desert Island, Given the length of the current seventy-five year lapse in fire events it is unsurprising that cone serotiny and bark thickening are on the decline.
+Several factors are of interest including insights into flat, cliff and ledge colonization as well as adaptivity to stress tolerance or growth depending on topographic, soil, leaf and whole plant traits.
+Our data begin the task of unraveling at least a part of the enigma witnessing pitch pine persistence in a post-fire milieu during a critical phase of the Anthropocene age (Crutzen and Stoermer 2000).
+At a time when continued climate change appears to be tipping the scale away from pitch pine survival at Mt.
+Desert, our findings suggest trees are slowly adopting phenotypic responses to some of the stresses and disturbance in their refugia.
+We anticipate our data enables forest managers to gain a better purchase on the effects of fire history and topographic factors which affect persistence of this globally threatened species.

 Data Availability Statement